-In the United States, JRA is the most common term to encompass all of the types of arthritis diseases that children can get, but there are several other terms that exist.
+In the United States, JRA is the most common term to encompass all of the types of arthritic diseases that children can be diagnosed with, but there are several other terms that exist.
 Juvenile chronic arthritis and juvenile idiopathic arthritis are terms that are interchangeable with JRA.

 JRA may develop in any, or all, of the above methods.
-In some rare cases, patients will have joint problems throughout their body, and experience organ damage due to high inflammation.
+In some rare cases, patients will have joint problems throughout their body, and may experience organ damage due to high inflammation.

-Here are three types of JRA and how they present in the body:
+Below are three types of JRA and how they present in the body:

-Oligoarticular (sometimes known as Pauciarticular) JRA is a type of JRA that only initially affects five or fewer smaller joints usually in the wrists or knees.
+Oligoarticular (sometimes known as Pauciarticular) JRA is a type of JRA that initially only affects five or fewer smaller joints usually in the wrists or knees.
 About 50% of children with arthritis have this form.
 It has the potential to follow children into adulthood depending on the age they begin showing symptoms.
 If children are younger than 7, there is the possibility that, over time, the disease will go into remission.
-Children over 7 have a much higher chance of the disease spreading to other joints and keeping it through adulthood.
+Children over 7 have a much higher chance of the disease spreading to other joints and continuing through adulthood.

-In Oligoarticular JRA, where the inflammation is in fewer than 5 joints, NSAIDs and Corticosteroids are usually enough manage symptoms and flareups.
+In Oligoarticular JRA, where the inflammation is in fewer than 5 joints, NSAIDs and corticosteroids are usually enough manage symptoms and flare-ups.

 For more information on treatment options, view our treatment section.

 Many children experience symptoms for months, or even years, and then go through a remission period, where side effects will disappear completely, only to return months later.
 In between these remission periods, symptoms will occasionally get much worse for a short period of time — this is called a flare-up.
 Many children experience a few flare-ups throughout remission cycles while others will go months, or even years, without side effects.